worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 Everyone knew about the Golden Records—those gold-plated copper disks both Voyagers carried.
 Messages to aliens.
 Chuck Berry and Beethoven, greetings in fifty-five languages, diagrams of human DNA.
 Carl Sagan's romantic vision of humanity reaching out to the cosmos.

-But Sarah had pulled the technical specifications for the Records.
+But Liv had pulled the technical specifications for the Records.
 How they were mounted, how they were protected, what materials they used.
 And buried in the appendices—Appendix F again, the classified supplement—was something strange.

 The Records weren't just passive metal disks.
 They had active components.
 Tiny sensors embedded in the mounting system.
 Temperature monitors, radiation detectors, microaccelerometers.